febiyan-tba/poc-realtime-dashboard/readme.md

 - - The user store is still mocked using a list of users in JSON format.
 - Separation of authentication service and the analytics service.
 The purpose it to let them scale independently later on.
 - Angular Material and Ngx Charts for good user interface and easy visualisation update on data changes.
 - Realtime WebSockets using Socket.io for realtime UI updates.
-The access to it has  also been secured using JWT .
+The access to it has  also been secured using JWT.
 - API services connected to Kafka to push data (unsecured)
 - Local Spark connected to dockerized Kafka.